SebastiaanWouters/untapi/README.md

     caddy run

 This will start the Caddy server and your application will be available at `https://your-domain.com`.
+Make sure to keep the go program running in the background while executing the caddy server (using go run main.go serve & or other background services).